Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Results

 \subsection{Comparison with Existing Methods}

-We compare, in Table~\ref{chap:fbp:tab:acc-comp}, the performance of \gls{fbp} against \gls{bp}, along with \gls{sfa} and \gls{ss}.
-In \gls{bp}, weight signs and values are transported after each iteration (every \(256\) samples).
+We compare the performance of \gls{fbp} against \gls{bp}, along with \gls{sfa} and \gls{ss}.
+In \gls{bp}, weight signs and values are transported after each iteration.
 For \gls{sfa} and \gls{ss}, only weight signs are transported after each iteration.
 In \gls{fbp}, \(\Phi\) is set to enable the transport of signs and values at a frequency of \(0.1\) (\(\Phi=10\)).
 Thus, for a given epoch, weight transport occurs \(10\)\% of the time compared to its alternatives.
-We selected the highest \(\Phi\) maintaining, on average, optimal validation performance on CIFAR-10.
+We report the highest \(\Phi\) maintaining, on average, optimal accuracy on the validation set of CIFAR-10.
 For this comparison, we consider \gls{fbp} without partial weight transport.
+Also, we focus on CIFAR-10 and CIFAR-100 in this section; results on Fashion-MNIST are reported in Appendix~\ref{chap:fbp:sec:appendix:results-comparison}.